ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter4.md

 ```

 In a prior exercise, we fit a regression model of `logcost` on `logsize`, `indcost` and a squared version of `indcost`.
 This model is summarized in the object `mlr_survey2`.
 In this exercise, we examine the robustness of the model to unusual observations.

 `@instructions`
 - Use the `R` functions [rstandard()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/influence.measures) and [hatvalues()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/influence.measures) to extract the standardized residuals and leverages from the model fitted.
 Summarize the distributions graphically.
 - You will see that there are two observations where the leverages are high, numbers 10 and 16.
 On looking at the dataset, these turn out to be observations in a high risk industry.
 Create a histogram of the variable `indcost` to corroborate this.
 - Re-run the regression omitting observations 10 and 16.
 Summarize this regression and the regression in the object  `mlr_survey2`, noting differences in the coefficients.

-`@hint`

 `@pre_exercise_code`